 If you have not received a notification, please email firstname.lastname@example.org.

-An eight-day course for up to six composers, during which new works for percussion are created, workshopped, documented, and performed by line upon line in Austin, TX.
+An eight-day festival for up to six composers, during which new works for percussion are created, workshopped, documented, and performed by line upon line in Austin, TX.

 We believe that investing in living composers is paramount to the longevity of the notated music tradition.
 Over our ten years as an ensemble, we've repeatedly found that when percussionists and composers spend time in the same room together during the creative process, the best end results are achieved.
 We want to bring composers to Austin, TX to give them this experience in their formative years, with the added benefit of being able to learn from one another.